 Black cars are notorious for being the hardest to maintain as dirt and imperfections are more visible.
-The Zymol Carbon is designed specifically for black or medium dark colored cars with a formula designed to protect and provide a long lasting deep shine.
+The Zymol Carbon is developed specifically for black or medium dark colored cars with a formula designed to protect and provide a long lasting deep shine.

-Zymol isn’t like most other waxes as it’s a “zyme”, which when applied turns into a wax as its exposed to air.
+Zymol isn’t like most other waxes as it’s a “zyme”, which when turns into a wax as its exposed to air.
 Initially it’s an oil based wax, which makes it easier to apply to the paintwork.

 Other features of the Zymol Carbon Wax include:

 - Formula also include banana, coconut and other oils

 - Applied via hand or polisher

 Overall, it’s the best car wax for black cars with a formula that specifically targets dark colored cars.
 However, it can still achieve excellent results on other colored cars if required.Check it Out